JoeDalton/SpaceFlight/README.md

   * If this is a development dependency, do `poetry add/remove --group dev dependency`
   * If this is a documentation dependency, do `poetry add/remove --group docs dependency`

+* `src/space_flight/_version.py` is auto-generated and should never be committed with local changes.
+Right after cloning, run:

+    `git update-index --skip-worktree src/space_flight/_version.py`

+  This tells git to ignore local modifications to this file (it will no longer show up in `git status`/`git diff`).
+It's a local, per-clone setting, so each contributor needs to run it once.
+To undo it: `git update-index --no-skip-worktree src/space_flight/_version.py`.

 # User
 To be announced :)